nakhani/Data-Science/Data Science/README.md

 # Data Science

-Welcome to the **Data Science** repository!
 This project encompasses a variety of tasks that demonstrate data science techniques, visualization approaches, and problem-solving skills.
 It includes practical implementations like fruit classification, geographic population analysis, and creative feature representation.

 ---